Slavic dragon: Balkan Slavic dragons

 In Bulgarian lore, the zmei is sometimes described as a scale-covered serpent-like creature with four legs and bat's wings, at other times as half-man, half-snake, with wings and a fish-like tail.

 In Bulgaria, this zmei tends to be regarded as a benevolent guardian creature, while the lamya and hala were seen as detrimental towards humans.
 (Note: Kremenliev groups the zmei with the nymphs samodivi and samovili, which he says are winged serpents.)

 Zmei lovers

-A fying zmei may appear as a "mythological lover", i.e., a mythical creature behaving as a suitor and lover of human females.
+A flying zmei may appear as a "mythological lover", i.e., a mythical creature behaving as a suitor and lover of human females.
 A favorite topic of folk songs was the male zmey-lover who may marry a woman and carry her to the underworld, or a female zmeitsa (zmeitza) who falls in love with a shepherd.
 When a zmei falls in love with a woman, she may "pine, languish, become pale, neglect herself ... and generally act strangely", and the victim stricken with the condition could only be cured by bathing in infusions of certain herbs, according to superstition.

 In Serbia, there is the example of the epic song Carica Milica i zmaj od Jastrepca (Царица Милица и змај од Јастрепца) and its folktale version translated as "The Tsarina Militza and the Zmay of Yastrebatz".